 Under the fast track program, the sponsor of a new drug candidate may request that FDA designate the drug candidate for a specific indication as a fast track drug concurrent with, or after, the filing of the IND for the drug candidate.
 To be eligible for a Fast Track Designation, the FDA must determine, based on the request of a sponsor, that a product is intended to treat a serious or life threatening disease or condition and demonstrates the potential to address an unmet medical need, or that the drug qualifies as a QIDP under the GAIN Act.
 The FDA will determine that a product will fill an unmet medical need if it will provide a therapy where none exists or provide a therapy that may be potentially superior to existing therapy based on efficacy or safety factors.
-We obtained a Fast Track Designation in November 2018 for D-PLEX100 for the prevention of post-cardiac surgery sternal infection, in July 2020 for the prevention of post abdominal surgery incisional infection and in September 2021 for prevention of post-colorectal SSIs.
+We obtained a Fast Track Designation in November 2018 for D-PLEX100 for the prevention of post-colorectal SSIs.
 Fast Track Designation provides additional opportunities for interaction with the FDA's review team and may allow for rolling review of NDA components before the completed application is submitted, if the sponsor provides a schedule for the submission of the sections of the NDA, the FDA agrees to accept sections of the NDA and determines that the schedule is acceptable, and the sponsor pays any required user fees upon submission of the first section of the NDA.
 However, the FDA's time period goal for reviewing an application does not begin until the last section of the NDA is submitted.
 The FDA may decide to rescind the Fast Track Designation if it determines that the qualifying criteria no longer apply.

 In addition, a sponsor can request breakthrough therapy designation for a drug if it is intended, alone or in combination with one or more other drugs, to treat a serious or life-threatening disease or condition, and preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over existing therapies on one or more clinically significant endpoints, such as substantial treatment effects observed early in clinical development.
-We obtained breakthrough therapy designation in November 2020 for D-PLEX ${100}$ for the prevention of SSIs in patients undergoing elective colorectal surgery.
+We obtained breakthrough therapy designation in November 2020 for D-PLEX100 for the prevention of SSIs in patients undergoing elective colorectal surgery.
 Drugs designated as breakthrough therapies are eligible for intensive guidance from the FDA on an efficient drug development program, organizational commitment to the development and review of the product including involvement of senior managers, and, like fast track products, are also eligible for rolling review of the NDA.
 Both fast track and breakthrough therapy products are also eligible for accelerated approval and/or priority review, if relevant criteria are met.